lalynjay/cassava_classification/README.md

 # Modeling and Evaluation

-Initially, multiclass classification models were investigated, with the aim of accurately classifying plants as either healthy or identifying the specific disease.
-Due to unsatisfactory model performance, a binary classification system was then used to classify plants as either healthy or diseased.
+Initially, multiclass classification models were investigated, with the aim of accurately classifying images into one of 5 classes- either as healthy or identifying the specific disease condition.
+Due to poor model performance, a binary classification system was then used to classify plants as either healthy or diseased.
 A basic neural network was the baseline model, with models consisting of different numbers of hidden layers, and different regularization techniques examined.
 CNN models and Pre-trained networks were then trained and evaluated, since the basic neural network models were all unsatisfactory.

-For this situation, minimizing false negatives is important, since a plant labelled as healthy when it is actually diseased would be detrimental to the customer, as their plants might go untreated would be the worst case.
+For this situation, minimizing false negatives is important, since a plant labelled as healthy when it is actually diseased would be detrimental to the customer, since their diseased plants going untreated would be the worst case scenario.
 Thus, recall and F-1 score were taken into consideration when evaluating model performance.

 ![](https://github.com/lalynjay/cassava_classification/blob/main/images/model_scores.png)